Diva-Pant/ML-Titanic-Kaggle/README.md

 # ML-Titanic-Kaggle
-Kaggle Challenge - Predicting survival on Titanic dataset
+Kaggle Challenge - Predicting what sort of people were more likely to survive on Titanic